How to Clean a Mattress: An Easy Guide

 Brush out the baking soda and vacuum your mattress!
 With this method, you should really be able to see a huge difference, especially if you focus on the hard stained areas of your mattress.

 The best way to ensure your mattress stays stain-free and odour-free for as long as possible is actually to protect it by using a mattress protector.
 You can purchase waterproof ones, and there are also some that reduce the risk of allergy reactions.

 Regularly – at least once a week – wash your mattress protector and your bed linen to keep your mattress as clean as possible.

 Rotating your mattress is another way to avoid dirt gathering at certain areas.
 Do not flip the mattress over; rotate from head to feet.

-If you require general cleaning of your home and household items, such as your carpet, upholstery and oven, eMop’s cleaners are some of the most skilled in the industry.
+If you require general cleaning of your home and household items, such as your carpet, upholstery and oven, please consider eMop’s carpet cleaning services London or our upholstery cleaners in London.
+Our team has some of the most skilled cleaners in the industry.
 They can return the sparkle back into your home and your favourite household items.
 You can hire them here!